VWO Platform

 2. Incentives

 Unfortunately, we cannot completely eliminate friction.
-That said, we can definitely lower the resistance which your visitors face when you ask them to take an action with the right incentive.
+That said, we can definitely lower the resistance that your visitors face when you ask them to take action with the right incentive.

 An incentive reduces the intensity of friction by acting as a motivator.